-A second year MA Student in Creative Writing at Swansea University has launched her new poetry collection.
+A second year MA Student in Creative Writing at Swansea University will soon be launching her new poetry collection.

 Wendy Holborow, from South Wales, has recently had her poetry collection ‘After the Silent Phone Call’ published by Poetry Salzburg Press.
 The collection is a narrative about leaving the UK to go to live in Corfu, her life there, and subsequent return to Wales.